mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 This lab reinforced that identity lifecycle management is not just account creation.

-A complete lifecycle process includes onboarding, role changes, and offboarding.
+A complete lifecycle process includes onboarding, role changes, access correction, and account handling.

 The biggest takeaway is that OU placement and group membership must both be maintained.
 A user can be in the correct OU but still have the wrong access if group membership is not updated.

+The Kevin Carter correction was a useful reminder: mistakes in identity lifecycle work are security issues until they are corrected.

 Lifecycle management is where IAM becomes operational discipline.